Operation Overlord: Beaches

 Landings of infantry at Juno were delayed because of rough seas, and the men arrived ahead of their supporting armour, suffering many casualties while disembarking.
 Most of the offshore bombardment had missed the German defences.
 In spite of these difficulties, the Canadians quickly cleared the beach and created two exits to the villages above.
 Delays in taking Bény-sur-Mer led to congestion on the beach, but by nightfall, the contiguous Juno and Gold beachheads covered an area 12 mi wide and 7 mi deep.
 One troop of the 1st Hussar Tank Regiment was the only Allied unit to achieve its objective on the first day of the invasion.
 Casualties at Juno were 961 men.

 On Sword, 21 of 25 DD tanks succeeded in getting safely ashore to provide cover for the infantry, who began disembarking at 07:30.
 They quickly cleared the beach and created several exits for the tanks.
 In the windy conditions, the tide came in more quickly than expected, making manoeuvring the armour difficult.
 The 2nd Battalion, King's Shropshire Light Infantry advanced on foot to within a few kilometres of Caen, but had to withdraw due to lack of armour support.
 At 16:00, the German 21st Panzer Division mounted a counterattack between Sword and Juno and nearly succeeded in reaching the coast.
 They met stiff resistance from the British 3rd Infantry Division and were soon recalled to assist in the area between Caen and Bayeux.

-The first components of the Mulberry harbours were brought across on D+1 and the structures were in use for unloading by mid-June.
+The first components of the artificial Mulberry harbours were brought across on D+1 (7 June) and the structures were in use for unloading by mid-June.
 One was constructed at Arromanches by the British, the other at Omaha by the Americans.
 Severe storms on 19 June interrupted the landing of supplies and destroyed the Omaha harbour.
 The repaired Arromanches harbour was able to receive around 6,000 tons of materiel daily and was in continuous use for the next ten months, but most shipments were brought in over the beaches until the port of Cherbourg was cleared of mines and obstructions on 16 July.

 Allied casualties on the first day were at least 10,000, with 4,414 confirmed dead.
 The Germans lost 1,000 men.
-The Allied invasion plans had called for the capture of Carentan, St. Lô, Caen, and Bayeux on the first day, with all the beaches (other than Utah), linked with a front line 10 to 16 km from the beaches; none of these objectives was achieved.
+The Allied invasion plans had called for the capture of Carentan, St. Lô, Caen, and Bayeux on the first day, with all the beaches (other than Utah), linked with a front line 10 to 16 km from the beaches; none of these objectives were achieved.
 The five bridgeheads were not connected until 12 June, by which time the Allies held a front around 97 km long and 24 km deep.
 Caen, a major objective, was still in German hands at the end of D-Day and would not be completely captured until 21 July.
 Nearly 160,000 troops crossed the English Channel on 6 June, and more than two million Allied troops were in France by the end of August.